Skip to content Skip to footer

 JOB SUMMARY:

-The Life Skills Coordinator/Educational specialist provides life skills training and educational support to individual clients housed in St. Anne’s Supportive Housing Programs.
-Working collaboratively with the Supportive Housing Family Advocates, Case Managers, the Life Skills Coordinator/Educational specialist supports life skills related to resident goals, intimate partner violence, parenting skills, supporting behavioral changes that improve daily functioning, and supporting linkage to community resources.
-Plans and coordinates educational program to support high school diploma, trade school, and two-four year college program.
+Plans and coordinates educational programs to support high school diploma, trade school, and two-four year college program.
 Develops curricula, prepares relevant presentations and materials and organizes and delivers, and/or facilitates classes, workshops, seminars, and other training services.
 Provides student advisement and associated services as appropriate.

 Transitional Housing Program (THS) offers both a Sign-On Incentive AND a Retention Incentive range between $750-$1500 based on annual salary/pay.*